Runnable/cli/README.md

 ### runnable org

-Use this command to change the active Github organzation in your session.
+Use this command to change the active Github organization in your session.

 ### runnable ssh <name>(optional)